6 tips for using your phone in Europe

 1. Make sure you’re ready for different charging standards

 Most of us already own phone chargers for when we’re at home, but depending on where you’re going, international travel might require a few additional preparations.
 Electrical charging standards vary in different countries, so there might be problems if you try to use your normal charger abroad.
 One solution is to buy an adaptor, but even that might not be enough.
-You might run into multiple different charging standards as you move across the European continent.
-That’s why it might be helpful to pick up an international charging kit like this one.
-This could help you adapt to the multiple types of charging ports you might encounter.
+You might run into different charging standards as you move across Europe.
+That’s why it might be helpful to purchase an international charging kit that’ll give you a variety of plugs that cover the six dominant power formats you might encounter on your travels.

 2. Consider an international phone plan